 So what are some practical strategies for how to stop being socially inept?

 4. Study socially savvy people and mimic them

 Look at people who are socially savvy and see what they do differently.
-How come their jokes turned out well?
-How come their conversations flowed so nicely?
+How come their jokes turn out well?
+How come their conversations flow so nicely?

 The next time you’re around someone socially savvy, specifically pay attention to the following:

 - What kinds of things do they talk about?

 - How do they ask questions?

 - What’s their energy level like?